seaboyz/You-Dont-Know-JS/this & object prototypes/apA.md

 There's also some very subtle nuanced issues with how `super` works.
 You might assume that `super` would be bound in an analogous way to how `this` gets bound (see Chapter 2), which is that `super` would always be bound to one level higher than whatever the current method's position in the `[[Prototype]]` chain is.

-However, for performance reasons (`this` binding is already expensive), `super` is not bound dynamically.
-It's bound sort of "statically", as declaration time.
+However, for performance reasons (`this` binding is already expensive), ***`super` is not bound dynamically.
+It's bound sort of "statically", as declaration time***.
 No big deal, right?

-Ehh... maybe, maybe not.
-If you, like most JS devs, start assigning functions around to different objects (which came from `class` definitions), in various different ways, you probably won't be very aware that in all those cases, the `super` mechanism under the covers is having to be re-bound each time.
+***Ehh... maybe, maybe not.
+If you, like most JS devs, start assigning functions around to different objects (which came from `class` definitions), in various different ways, you probably won't be very aware that in all those cases, the `super` mechanism under the covers is having to be re-bound each time***.

 And depending on what sorts of syntactic approaches you take to these assignments, there may very well be cases where the `super` can't be properly bound (at least, not where you suspect), so you may (at time of writing, TC39 discussion is ongoing on the topic) have to manually bind `super` with `toMethod(..)` (kinda like you have to do `bind(..)` for `this` -- see Chapter 2).